 Nico Marques’ training in architecture and years of experience as a residential designer have given him an edge in not only drawing out the subtleties of each design with his photographs, but also giving him a deeper understanding and respect for what it takes to turn an initial sketch on a post-it note or ‘cocktail napkin’ into a three-dimensional physical structure.

 From an early age, architecture, art and photography captivated Nico’s interest.
-Growing up in Portugal and Germany, he recalls receiving his first camera for St. Nicolas Day when he was five years old.
+Growing up in Portugal and Germany, he recalls receiving his first camera for St. Nicholas Day when he was five years old.
 He proceeded to try and take underwater photos in the tub (with consequences quite surprising to him at the time), but even then did not stop after a slight bit of controversy.

 After completing his Masters degree in architecture from SciARC in Los Angeles as well as having worked as a designer and project manager for several prominent national and international architecture firms, Nico began coordinating and overseeing photo shoots for his company.
 When one unsupervised photography session was deemed insufficient, Nico was asked to travel to the high profile location to supplement the initial shoot with his own photography.
-His work hit the mark and thus began his internationally recognized architectural photography career, with the Nico Marques / Photekt brand established shortly thereafter.
+His work hit the mark and thus began his internationally recognized architectural photography career, with the Nico Marques Architectural Photography brand established shortly thereafter.